kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

     loadmodule "tm"
 ```

-The proxy tries to find the modules in a smart way, e.g: loadmodule
+The proxy tries to find the modules in a smart way, e.g: `loadmodule "uri"`
-"uri" tries to find uri.so in the loadpath, but also uri/uri.so.
+tries to find `uri.so` in the loadpath, but also `uri/uri.so`.

 ### local_rport